What we know so far about the mass shooting in Maine

-Here's what we know about the suspect, where the shooting happened and the aftermath:
+Here’s what we know about the suspect and where the shooting happened:

 WHO IS THE SUSPECT?